DaveVoorhis/Wrapd/docs/intro_schemas.md

 schema.setup();
 ```

+When schema.setup() is run:
+- If the database doesn't exist, it's created and brought up to version 2.
+- If the database is version 1, it's brought up to version 2.
+- If the database is version 2, there is no schema change.

+The schema version is stored in the database,
+so schema migrations can be done without any need for external version tracking.

 Use cases:
 * Embed schema migrations in your applications to automatically create or update their local
   databases on startup.